jvdbreggen/imagemodedemo/README.md

 This is to show how we update the base OS on an existing deployment.
 Usually this will be done during an application, or in this case, a homepage update.

 ### Upgrade the database server to RHEL 10

+Similar we are going to build the database services image on RHEL 10 and upgrade the database VM.
+Since we don't have any application tied to the database we can upgrade our database VM directly from the database services image.

 ```mermaid
 sequenceDiagram